HMO minimum bedroom sizes

 Note in some areas these sizes are larger.
 So always check with a planning consultant or the local authority as to their minimum standards.
 In some local authorities they also have a minimum size for kitchens.

 The local authority might discount some or all of the following items in deciding the available space:

 - Bathrooms/shower rooms.

 - Ceiling height.

 There is no minimum height for a room under building regs, however other legislation or local plans might have certain criteria set.

-Some local authorities will have a minimum ceiling height in bedrooms of 2.3 metres over at least half of the habitable floor area.
-Any floor area where the ceiling height is less than 1.9 metres (1.5 metres in attic rooms) will not count towards the habitable floor space.
+Some local authorities will have a minimum ceiling height in bedrooms of 2.3m over at least half of the habitable floor area.
+Any floor area where the ceiling height is less than 1.9m (1.5m in attic rooms) will not count towards the habitable floor space.

 Again check with your local authority.

 If your HMO has stairs or stairs leading to an attic room, then building regs do have minimum heights.

 Part K of the Building Regulations is the ‘protection from falling, collision and impact’, and advises that the head height for landing and stairs should be at least 2m as shown in the diagram below